What is cyber kidnapping? How to protect yourself from the "disturbing criminal trend"?

 What is cyber kidnapping?

-Cyber kidnapping is a type of crime in which online attackers target the victim and force them to isolate to demand ransom from their families.
-They monitor the victims through video chat and use pictures taken by them in isolated conditions to demand ransom from their families.
-According to the FBI, foreign exchange students, especially those from China, are more at risk of cyber kidnapping than others.
+Like other online frauds, cyber kidnapping has become a growing digital crime.
+In cyber kidnapping, online attackers target victims and force them into isolating themselves to demand ransom from their families.
+They monitor the victims through video chat and use pictures captured by them in isolated conditions to extort money from their families.
+Some scammers have also started using artificial intelligence (AI) tools to mimic the victim's voice.

+Foreign exchange students, especially those from China, are more at risk than others.

-Cyber kidnapping has become a growing crime in the digital era, like online scams and phishing.
-The United States Cybersecurity and Infrastructure Security Agency has urged people to protect their online safety in the following ways:
+In case any cyber kidnapper tries to contact you, immediately inform the police and end communication from your end.
+Also, never send money to the perpetrators.
+Like scams and phishing, one can prevent cyber crimes by being aware.
+The United States Cybersecurity and Infrastructure Security Agency has advised people to protect themselves from cyber kidnapping in the following ways:

-- Use multi-factor authentication security apps to ensure that your sensitive information stays safe.
+- Use additional security apps and multi-factor authentication to protect your sensitive information.

-- Keep your computer's software updated.
-Also, add malware protection to your devices.
+- Update your software regularly and add malware protection to your devices.

-- Beware of pop-up ads and links on your emails from untrusted sources.
+- Do not click on any suspicious pop-up ads or links sent in emails from untrusted sources.

-- Use strong passwords for all your accounts.
-If you use easy passwords, it makes it easier for hackers to break into your account.
+- Use strong passwords to protect your accounts from hackers, and do not share confidential information with anyone.
+Use a password manager to keep things organised.

 (With inputs from agencies)